otrazhenia/ClickHouse/docs/en/operations/settings/settings.md

 ## parallel_distributed_insert_select {#parallel_distributed_insert_select}

-Enables parallel distributed `INSERT` ... `SELECT` query on local tables on every shard, if both tables use the same cluster, and both tables are either [replicated](../../engines/table-engines/mergetree-family/replication.md) or non-replicated.
+Enables parallel distributed `INSERT` ... `SELECT` query.

+If we execute `INSERT INTO distributed_table_a SELECT ...
+FROM distributed_table_b` queries and both tables use the same cluster, and both tables are either [replicated](../../engines/table-engines/mergetree-family/replication.md) or non-replicated, then this query is processed on local tables on every shard.

 Possible values: